Australia’s Solar Battery Rebates by State and Federal + Calculator

 New South Wales (NSW) Battery Rebates

-Peak Demand Reduction Scheme (PDRS)
+Peak Demand Reduction Scheme (PDRS) (No longer available after 1 July 2025)

 From November 1, 2024, NSW offers incentives ranging from $1,600 to $2,400 off the upfront installation cost of a household battery for homes and businesses with existing solar systems.
 An additional $250 to $400 incentive is available for connecting the battery to a Virtual Power Plant (VPP).